Freedom of Information (FOIA)

 Appeal of a Denial of a Public Record

-If you believe that all or a portion of a public record had not been disclosed or has been improperly exempted from disclosure, you may appeal to the Agency by filing a written appeal of the denial with the office of the NeMCMHA.
+If you believe that all or a portion of a public record has not been disclosed or has been improperly exempted from disclosure, you may appeal to the Agency by filing a written appeal of the denial with the NeMCMHA FOIA Coordinator.

 The appeal must be in writing, specifically state the word “appeal,” and identify the reason or reasons you are seeking a reversal of the denial.
-You may use the Agency’s FOIA Appeal Form (To Appeal a Denial of Records), which is available on the Agency’s website www.nemcmh.org.
+You may use the Agency’s FOIA Appeal Form (To Appeal a Denial of Records).

-The Agency is not considered to have received a written appeal until the first regularly scheduled NeMCMHA Management meeting following submission of the written appeal.
-Within 10 business days of receiving the appeal NeMCMHA will respond in writing by:
+The Agency is not considered to have received a written appeal until the first regularly scheduled NeMCMHA Management Team meeting following submission of the written appeal.
+Within 10 business days of receiving the appeal, NeMCMHA will respond in writing by:

 • Reversing the disclosure denial;